hyva-themes/magento2-hyva-admin/docs/api-reference/php-classes-and-interfaces/abstractgridsourceprocessor.md

 # AbstractGridSourceProcessor

-The  `HyvaAdminModelGridSourceAbstractGridSourceProcessor` can be extended to allow low level access to the grid source and the grid result.
+The  `Hyva\Admin\Model\GridSource\AbstractGridSourceProcessor` can be extended to allow low level access to the grid source and the grid result.

 ```php
 /**